 Sophomore will find in the first chapters of their text, The Triumph of Faith, O.T. names of great importance.
 List these with the information beside them that shows how they carried on the messianic hope.
 Look also in the second part of your text, the section on the Mass, for information about some of the O.T. figures that are mentioned in the Mass itself.

-3. List all the O.T. figures you can find in the ordinary of the Mass.
+3. List all the O.T. figures you can find in the Ordinary of the Mass.

 4. List all you can find in the Masses for Advent.
-If you have a daily missal, you will find many more than in the Sunday missal.
+If you have a daily missal, you will find many more than in the Sunday Missal.
 (In the Advent season the Church tries to place prominently before us these persons who led the way to Christ.)

-5. Isaiah, John the Baptist and our Lady are the three great figures of Advent.
+5. Isaiah, John the Baptist and Our Lady are the three great figures of Advent.
 Find all the references you can to these three in the Advent Masses.

-6. Besides Isaias who is found so much in Advent, other prophets pointed to Christ, and still point to Him, in fact, for they dwelt more on His Second Coming in glory, the Parousia, when Christ will gather up the fruits of the Redemption at the end of the world.
+6. Besides Isaiah who is found so much in Advent, other prophets pointed to Christ, and still point to Him, in fact, for they dwelt more on His Second Coming in glory, the Parousia, when Christ will gather up the fruits of the Redemption at the end of the world.
 Look in the Masses at the end of the Church year for these other prophets whose messages are put before us then.
 The Church wants us to think of both Comings at Christmas.

 7. Which prophet foretold that Christ would come of the root of Jesse?
 How long before Christ did he live?